Surrogacy in California

 From initial consultation to delivery, most California surrogacy journeys take 14–18 months.
 Matching is the longest variable — the industry standard is 6–12 months, though Physician’s Surrogacy averages one week from consultation to confirmed match, due to the largest pre-screened surrogate pool in the U.S.

-• Prior pregnancy: At least one successful full-term pregnancy, currently parenting at least one child.
+• Prior pregnancy: At least one successful full-term pregnancy, currently parenting at least one child — confirming she can carry to term and understands the commitment.

-• Health: No serious communicable diseases or conditions that would affect pregnancy safety.
+• Health: No serious communicable diseases or conditions that affect pregnancy safety.

 Agency vs. Independent Surrogacy in California